enze-chen/mi-book-2021/week_1/01/homework_01.md

 We've left a few comments on the two documents as a demonstration.
 Participation is _optional_, but encouraged if you do have questions or thoughts to share.
 This way we have full context for your questions, the discussion is preserved and organized (opposed to a stream of consciousness on Slack), and everyone can benefit from the discussion. 😊
+Enze will periodically check the Google Drive to respond to your comments, but you can also ping him for a faster response.